 Like many around the world, when the pandemic struck and full lockdown arrived, Charlottesville, Virginia-based filmmaker Graeme Jenvey found a bit of extra time on his hands.
 To stay active, Jenvey turned to his lifelong love of the outdoors for inspiration—and leaned on his self-taught knowledge of woodworking—and decided to build a DIY cabin on the three acre plot he already lives on.

 Six or so months later, the build was completed.
-And in the 10 or so days since uploading the timelapse footage to Youtube, the 30 minute cutdown has already amassed over 800k views.
+When we first spoke with Graeme in January 2021, within 10 days of uploading the timelapse footage to Youtube, the 30 minute cutdown had amassed over 800k views.
+Now a year and change later, that's up to 11 million (!!) views.
+CRAZY.

 The following conversation covers everything from how much it costs to build a DIY cabin in six months to what Jenvey would do differently if given the opportunity again.
 Read on and enjoy.
 And keep an eye on Jenvey's Woodness Goodness Youtube Channel for more build updates.